Does Eating Soy Cause Breast Cancer? Here’s What Experts and Studies Say

-And indeed, in a paper from the American Society of Clinical Oncology that discusses the benefits of soy, the authors caution that supplements with soy isoflavones should be avoided, since they provided very high doses of isoflavones and have not been studied closely enough.
+And indeed, in a paper from the American Society of Clinical Oncology that discusses the benefits of soy, the authors caution that supplements with soy isoflavones should be avoided since they provided very high doses of isoflavones and have not been studied closely enough.
 “Whenever there is concern about something, we want to operate from caution, it’s better safe than sorry,” says Dr. Weiss.
 “Always choose real food over processed food.
 If there is a veggie burger made of ground edamame, choose that over one made of soy isolates.”

-The Bottom Line: After sorting through all this info, the answer seems pretty clear: Soy in the form of real food—beans, tofu, tempeh, miso, soy milk—is incredibly healthy and should be eaten often, starting as young as possible to get the most protection against breast cancer.
+Start eating these soybean-based foods as young as possible to get the most protection against breast cancer.
 Soy products, however, are like any kind of processed food whether plant-based or meat-based: a hodgepodge of ingredients made in a lab that may or may not be doing harmful things to our bodies.

 What you should do is take Dr. Weiss’s advice to heart: “Just eat real food.”

 For more expert advice, visit The Beet's Health & Nutrition articles.